-Hi there, sorry it’s been such a while since I last contacted you, but life can sometimes throw you a few curve balls and you either have to avoid them or hit them.
+Sorry it’s been such a while since I last spoke to you, but life can sometimes throw you a few curve balls and you either have to avoid them or hit them.
 Lord knows why I’m using baseball analogies here, I know nothing about the game.
 What I do know about is working as a writer, getting paid for typing words on paper, and I’ll share a few of my thoughts with you today.

-Writing for a living is part luck and part skill, like a game of Texas Hold’Em where you get dealt cards and it’s about how you play the cards you are dealt (or don’t play them) but the people who win don’t just play the cards, they play the guy opposite.
+Writing for a living is part luck and part skill, like a game of Texas Hold’Em where you get dealt cards and it’s about how you play the cards you are dealt (or don’t play them) and where the people who win don’t just play the cards, they play the person opposite.

 1. Be On Time